-5.2.2 The Eastern SEA Update (August 2014) provides information on the eastern Newfoundland offshore biological environment.
-This SEA Update provides descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
+5.2.2 The Eastern SEA Update, Southern SEA, and Regional Assessment GIS Decision Support Tool provide information on the eastern and southern Newfoundland offshore biological environment.
+They provide descriptions of: marine birds; fish and fish habitat; marine mammals and sea turtles; species at risk; sensitive areas; and human activities, including marine fisheries.
 Only relevant new information for the Study Area that has become available since the publication of the above noted document should be provided in the EA, in particular species at risk, sensitive areas, and marine fisheries.
-The project EA will acknowledge data gaps identified in the Eastern SEA update (August 2014) relative to marine fish/fish habitat, species at risk, sensitive areas, and commercial fisheries, as well as how the project EA will describe the relevance of such gaps to the project.
+The project EA will acknowledge data gaps identified in the Eastern SEA update, the Southern SEA, and Regional Assessment relative to marine fish/fish habitat, species at risk, sensitive areas, and commercial fisheries, as well as how the project EA will describe the relevance of such gaps to the project.